Humblefool97/Android-Boom/README.md

 # FriendlyChat

-This repository contains code for the FriendlyChat project in the [Firebase in a Weekend: Android by Google](https://www.udacity.com/course/firebase-in-a-weekend-by-google-android--ud0352) Udacity course.
+This repository contains demonstration code for some of the topics like 1.Firebase
+2.Caching:No difference in offline and Online 3.MVP\MVC\Design Patterns
+4.Image Loading:Glide
+5.Constraint Layout
+6.Latest UI elements
+7.Volleyplus

 ## Overview

-FriendlyChat is an app that allows users to send and receive text and photos in realtime across platforms.
+gChat is an app that allows users to send and receive text and photos in realtime across platforms.

 ## Setup